Fondation Guignard

 "Nouvelles figures de l'Art Brut" : a proposal from the Fondation Guignard.
 Exhibition

 Ronald Saladin was born in Basel in 1964.
 In 1984, his parents opened a boarding house in Sweden, which became his second home.
 After his father's death, he returned to Switzerland.
 In 2007, he joined the creative workshop (BSB Kreativwerkstatt) at the Bürgerspital Basel.
 As he is aphasic, the interpretation of his drawings can only be hypothetical.
-Since 2009, Saladin's work has been regularly featured in exhibitions, including the 2023 exhibition "Lumbung brut - Art studio as a collective" presented by the Open art museum in St. Gallen.
+Endlessly, like a seismograph, Ronald Saladin moves his pencil across the paper.
+The result is a tangle of lines in the shape of a knitting ball, which condenses into ever-new layers.
+Seemingly without beginning or end, the line takes over the paper, generating depth and temporality.
+Since 2009, Saladin's work has featured regularly in exhibitions, most notably in 2023 at the ‘Lumbung brut - Art studio as a collective’ exhibition presented by the Open art museum in St. Gallen.